 You can find the Easter bunny breakfast recipe on kidspot.com, and if you can make a fried egg, plus bacon, you’re kind of golden!

-If you’re kids are set on pancakes, that works.
+If you’re kids must have pancakes, no problem.
 Instead of the advanced bunny pancakes from i heart naptime, there’s an alternate Easter breakfast for beginners on Taste of Home.
 It’s the Bunny Pancakes.
 No recipe needed, just make pancakes!
 Check out how to decorate the pancakes, and place them, so they look like a little bunny with a cute, fuzzy tail!

 At our house, as I’ve explained, we do dinner.
 We do lamb.
 It’s my favorite.
 FAVORITE.
 Surprisingly, lamb is not hard to cook.
-As long as you have a meat thermometer, you’re set.
-I’ve got three top roasted lamb recipes I adore.
+You’re good as long as you have a meat thermometer.
+I’ve three top roasted lamb recipes I adore.
 Easy easter recipes, I swear.

 Slow-roasted shoulder of lamb